 8. Encourage teambuilding

 An effective way to enhance collaboration between the team is to give employees opportunities to interact outside of work.
-Everyone seems to have a busy life these days and arranging an after-work activity might not seem like the best approach.
+Everyone seems to have a busy life these days, and arranging an after-work activity may not be the best approach.
 But it doesn’t have to take up a lot of time or be very involved.
-The key is to give your team a little time to get to know each other on a more casual level and develop friendships and deeper relationships.
+The key is to give your team a little time to get to know each other more casually and develop friendships and deeper relationships.
 Employees who have fun together doing things unrelated to work tend to work together better when they’re at work.
 They will be more inclined to interact and exchange ideas.
 A more cohesive team, where team members feel comfortable around each other, will be more accepting and involved in a collaborative workplace.

 Related: Virtual Team Building Ideas